-Eventually, you should be able to start borrowing from hard money lenders.
+Friends, family, and business associates in your network may be able to extend loans.
+Once you build up a reputation for successful house flipping, you should be able to start borrowing from hard money lenders.
 These lenders specialize in loans for flipping and other investments, and they are different from traditional banks.

-Investors often prefer to buy, improve, and sell a property within one year or less, and that’s how most private loans work.
-Those loans get expensive if you hold a property for a long time, and that makes sense because the lender’s risk increases as you delay repayment.
+Investors often prefer to buy, improve, and sell a property within one year or less, so that’s how most private loans work.
+Those loans get expensive if you hold a property for a long time because the lender’s risk increases as you delay repayment.